 My parents bought me an old drum kit when I was fourteen.
 Looking back, I’m quite surprised, considering the musical path they’d rather I’d taken.
 Until then it had been: singing in the choir, piano lessons and playing clarinet in a wind band.

 Having acquired a Sequential Circuits Pro One synth (with help from Dad), I formed my first suitably pretentious bedroom band – Invisible Lines of Tension – with friend Dave Wright.
 Influences included avant-garde electronica, post-punk ‘agit pop’…and Shakatak.

 1988 – 1999

 The Groove Farm and beyond

 I moved to Bristol as a student in 1984, taking my drums with me.
 Following a stint in a college band, I joined the Groove Farm in September 1988.
 The next two years were spent playing around the UK, and releasing a couple more EPs and an album – Plug – which became a John Peel favourite.

 The band split in 1990, paving the way for Beatnik Filmstars and Girlboy Girl.
 I played drums with both bands before joining Cake, with friends Howard and Deb (ex-Flatmates).

 I also decided to plough my own musical furrow, recording three tracks as Vision On, aided by finger style-guitarist Karl Taylor and The Groove Farm’s Rupert on bass.
 The project was shelved while I played drums and organ for ex-Sarah Records outfit Tramway, recording Siesta‘s first single, and a subsequent album.
 I also teamed up with a couple of ex-Groove Farmers and John Austin to form Airbomb Repeater, a surf instrumental band.
 We still get together about once every five years, to record the odd ep.

 Eventually, the Vision On ep – Who’s Afraid of DeWolfe – came out on Mobstar Records in 1995.
-Japanese musician/producer Cornelius imported around two hundred copies and, by proxy, introduced me to Mike Alway who promptly licensed the Vision On tracks, including one on his seminal Songs for the Jet Set album, credited to Tomorrow’s World.
+Japanese musician/producer Cornelius imported around two hundred copies and, by proxy, introduced me to Mike Alway who promptly licensed the Vision On tracks, including one (albeit credited to Tomorrow’s World) on his seminal Songs for the Jet Set album.

-I continued to record for, contributing the odd track here and there to albums released on the if… and Reverie labels, involving a vocal session with French chef-cum-sports-commentator Louis Philippe.
+I continued to record for Mike, contributing the odd track here and there to albums released on the if… and Reverie labels, involving a vocal session with French chef-cum-sports-commentator Louis Philippe.

 2000 – 2011